erfianugrah/video-resizer/README.md

 # Video Resizer

 A Cloudflare Worker for performing on-the-fly video transformations by transparently rewriting requests to use Cloudflare's Media Transformation API.
+Now with KV caching for transformed variants!

 > **⚠️ Important Note on Parameter Support:** While this documentation lists many parameters, only those officially supported by Cloudflare (`mode`, `width`, `height`, `fit`, `audio`, `format`, `time`, `duration`) are directly passed to Cloudflare's cdn-cgi service.
 Parameters like `quality`, `compression`, `loop`, `preload`, `autoplay`, `muted`, and `derivative` are implemented as convenience features through our worker but may not be fully supported by the underlying Cloudflare API.